HybridDog/stochastic_texture_sampling_demo/Readme.md

 It is possible to extend this demonstration with more not-yet-implemented features, for example:
+* Low discrepancy noise for the patch offsets.
+  If we replace the pcg3d PRNG in the shader by something with low discrepancy, e.g. blue noise, there would be less low frequency in the patch offsets.
+  Hypothetically, this means there are less clumps with visible tiling, so we could make the grid coarser for the same tiling visibility.
+  A coarser grid means better preservation of patterns within the texture.
+  Pressing a key to toggle between low discrepancy and usual randomness could be interesting for the user.
 * Arguments in the URL (HTTP parameters) and command-line.
   To showcase an example texture with stochastic texture sampling, it can be helpful to initialise the state of the application to a desired one.